algorithmica-org/algorithmica/content/english/hpc/data-structures/s-tree.md

 ![A B-tree of order 4](../img/b-tree.jpg)

-The main advantage of this approach is that it reduces the tree height by $\frac{\log_2 n}{\log_k n} = \frac{\log k}{\log 2} = \log_2 k$ times, while fetching each node still takes roughly the same time as long it fits into a single [memory block](/hpc/external-memory/hierarchy/).
+The main advantage of this approach is that it reduces the tree height by $\frac{\log_2 n}{\log_k n} = \frac{\log k}{\log 2} = \log_2 k$ times while fetching each node still takes roughly the same time — as long it fits into a single [memory block](/hpc/external-memory/hierarchy/).

-B-trees were primarily developed for the purpose of managing on-disk databases, where the latency of a randomly fetching a single byte is comparable with the time it takes to read the next 1MB of data sequentially.
+B-trees were primarily developed for the purpose of managing on-disk databases, where the latency of randomly fetching a single byte is comparable with the time it takes to read the next 1MB of data sequentially.
 For our use case, we will be using the block size of $B = 16$ elements — or $64$ bytes, the size of the cache line — which makes the tree height and the total number of cache line fetches per query $\log_2 17 \approx 4$ times smaller compared to the binary search.

 ### Implicit B-Tree

 Storing and fetching pointers in a B-tree node wastes precious cache space and decreases performance, but they are essential for changing the tree structure on inserts and deletions.
-But when there are no updates, and the structure of a tree is *static*, we can get rid of the pointers, which makes the structure *implicit*.
+But when there are no updates and the structure of a tree is *static*, we can get rid of the pointers, which makes the structure *implicit*.

 One of the ways to achieve this is by generalizing the [Eytzinger numeration](../binary-search#eytzinger-layout) to $(B + 1)$-ary trees:

 - The root node is numbered $0$.
 - Node $k$ has $(B + 1)$ child nodes numbered $\\{k \cdot (B+1) + i\\}$ for $i \in [1, B]$.

-This way we can only use $O(1)$ additional memory by allocating one large two-dimensional array of keys and relying on index arithmetic to locate children nodes in the tree:
+This way, we can only use $O(1)$ additional memory by allocating one large two-dimensional array of keys and relying on index arithmetic to locate children nodes in the tree:

 ```c++
 const int B = 16;